You may be entitled to discounts on your council tax bill, or may not have to pay council tax, depending on your circumstances.

 - Properties which have been unoccupied and unfurnished in excess of two years will be subject to an additional premium charge of 100%.
-Properties which have been unoccupied and unfurnished for more than five years will be subject to premium charge of 200%.
+Properties which have been unoccupied and unfurnished for more than 5 years will be subject to a premium charge of 200%.
 Properties which have been unoccupied and unfurnished for more than 10 years will be subject to a premium charge of 300%.

 You must notify us within 21 days if you believe that the premium charge does not apply.

 Certain second homes are eligible for a 50% reduction on their Council Tax bill:

 - The council tax payer lives elsewhere in job-related accommodation specified by the terms and conditions of their contract, for example: caretakers, ministers of religion or members of the armed forces.
 This does not apply to second homes that are rented because they are convenient for work.

 - Homes that are pitches or moorings occupied by caravans or boats